- Improve hospital communication to positively impact clinical and financial outcomes

 Limiting the noise and optimizing information delivery is essential to hospital communication and, overall, hospital success.
 Define what information needs to be pushed immediately and what kind of messages can be delivered on a delay and build workflows that complement those decisions.

-Step two: Build messaging around roles, not individual people
+Step Two to Improve Hospital Communication: Build messaging around roles, not individual people

 One of the biggest barriers to effective hospital communication is knowing who to contact.
 For example, during an average three-day hospital stay, a patient may encounter 20 to 30 different roles, and the individuals filling those roles change approximately three or four times.
 It’s difficult for patients to keep straight who is who – and it’s not simple for clinicians, either.